Early Australian female aviators: Nancy Ellis Leebold MBE (1915–1982)

-Nancy Ellis, born in Mile End, South Australia learned to fly at the Royal Aero Club, Mascot.
+Nancy Ellis, born in Mile End, South Australia learned to fly at the Royal Aero Club of New South Wales, Mascot.
 She gained her private pilot's 'A' licence in 1942 and her commercial licence 'B' in 1946.
 She earned her instructor rating and worked for Kingsford Smith Aviation.
 In 1950, Ellis became the first Australian woman to fly heavy aircraft (over 12,000 lbs).
-She was First Officer of a Lockheed Lodestar for Air Cargo Pty Ltd. She also became one of the 35 charter members of the Australian Women Pilots’ Association begun in 1950.
+She was First Officer of a Lockheed Lodestar for Air Cargo Pty Ltd. She also became one of the 35 charter members of the Australian Women Pilots' Association begun in 1950.

 In 1952, she flew to the U.S. and piloted a Lockheed Shooting Star T33A.
 This flight earned her the distinction of becoming the first Australian woman to fly a jet aircraft.
 Ellis became the first Australian woman to work as a chief flying instructor (at Dubbo Aero Club) in 1953.

 After receiving an Amelia Earhart Memorial Scholarship in 1954, Ellis studied in the U.S. and England, where she met fellow pilot, Arthur Leebold and they married in 1955.
 She flew a single-engine Miles Messenger aeroplane back to Australia with her husband as passenger.
 The Australian Women Pilots' Association gave her the Evelyn Follett award for the year's most worthy flying performance, after this flight of over 12,000 km.

 Leebold spent two years working for Rolls-Royce of Australia Pty Ltd on aeroplane engines.
 She also toured New Zealand on an aerial agricultural study.
 She flew a jet aircraft in the USA, the first Australian woman to do so in 1959.
 She ran her own business, Avmar Pty Ltd, which imported aircraft and marine accessories and offered chartered flights.
 She was appointed an MBE in 1965.

 Evelyn Follett (1902–1977)

-In August 1927, Evelyn Follett, born in Marrickville, New South Wales, became the third Australian woman to earn a pilot's licence.
+In August 1927, Evelyn Follett, born in Marrickville, New South Wales, became the third Australian woman to earn a pilot's licence after receiving training from the Aero Club of New South Wales.
 A tiny woman, she had to sit on a cushion to reach the controls.
 She went on to set up an airways administration company, Adastra with her brother Captain Follett and Captain Bunny Hammond.
 Adastra also offered a flight school in Bega, New South Wales, and would conduct aerial survey services for geophysical study.
 Follett was one of the five female pilots who flew in formation with Amy Johnson when she made her landmark arrival into Sydney during her England-Australia flight in 1930.
 Follett donated a trophy to the Australian Women's Pilot Association in 1954, to recognise a noteworthy feat by a female pilot each year.